 VEHICLE PASS: Your vehicle pass will be attached to your confirmation email.
 Upon arriving at the park EACH VEHICLE in your group must present the vehicle pass that is attached to this email to the ranger at the entrance station.
 Please print and make copies of your vehicle pass ahead of time and distribute them before arriving at the park.
-Vehicles without a pass will be charged the $5 entrance fee.
+Vehicles without a pass will be charged the entrance fee.

 LUNCH: A lunch bin to store your lunches is located between the vending machines.
 If you are participating in a tidepool program, we recommend either bringing class lunches in tubs or student backpacks.
 Cabrillo is a trash-free park which requires that all trash that your group generates during your visit must be taken out of the park by your group.
 Please plan accordingly and bring a trash bag with you.
 Review our 'Zero-Waste' practices prior to your visit.

 PARKING: For safety and convenience, buses should unload and pick up your group in the traffic circle near the flagpole.
 Bus parking is available in designated spaces in the middle bay of the main parking lot.
 Buses must turn off engines while unloading or loading passengers.
 For groups visiting the tidepools, please remember that access to the coastal area is only by vehicle via Cabrillo Road.
 Travel by any other means is dangerous and not permitted.
 There is no pedestrian access.
 Parking is limited, so we encourage carpools or bus transportation.
 Buses can drop off students at the tidepools and park up the hill in the main parking lot.
 However, buses must be promptly available to pick-up students from tidepools at culmination of program.
+[Bus Directions to Tidepools]

 MANNERS: Please remember that many groups of people visit the park.
-Respect other visitors by keeping the noise level down, walking instead of running and staying on the correct side of the path.
+Respect other visitors by keeping the noise level down, walking instead of running, and staying on the correct side of the path.
 Any collections of plants or animals is prohibited by Federal Law.
 Groups that disrespect the grounds of the National Park in any way will be asked to leave.

 SAFETY: Groups should remain together and stay on designated walkways and trails.
+Cabrillo National Monument is a protected area.
+Please do not harass the wildlife or protected landscape in any way (subject to federal regulations).
 Stay away from cliff edges as they tend to be unstable.
-Students must not run in public areas.
-Please be aware that tidepool access requires walking down steep sandstone cliffs.
+Students must not run in any area of the park and be spatially aware of other visitors to the park.

-TIDEPOOLS: If your class is visiting the tidepools, there is a high likelihood they will get wet.
+TIDEPOOLS: If your class is visiting the tidepools, there is an almost certain likelihood they will get wet.
 Additionally, there is only one restroom facility in the tidepool area.
 Please plan accordingly.
 Make sure that you have your tidepool permit on hand, you may be asked to show it.
+Please be aware that tidepool access requires walking down steep sandstone cliffs.
 Safety is our number one concern in the tidepools, please 1) remind students to wear closed-toed or water shoes (no flip flops), 2) walk slowly and with caution, 3) be mindful of large waves and loose cliffs, 4) do not pick up or throw rocks, and 5) be gentle with all of the critters that call Cabrillo home.